-Taking time off to study, travel or stay home with your baby?
+Planning to study, travel or stay home with your baby?

-Only have 5 minutes?
+Only have a few minutes?

-Get a rundown of how paying for a leave can affect your wallet, taxes and pension by visiting What’s the scoop on your leave?
+Discover how paying for a leave can affect your wallet, taxes and pension by visiting What's the scoop on your leave?

 What time away can you pay for?